-- The speed limit on campus is 15 miles per hour. - Parking on campus roads, behind and beside the residence halls, in loading zones, on walkways, or on grassed areas is prohibited at all times. - Motor vehicles must not be left on campus during vacations without making special arrangements with the Safety and Security Office in Room 140, Maine Hall between the hours of 8:00 a.m. and 4:30 p.m., Monday - Friday. - Excessive noise by vehicles or its occupants, or otherwise operating in a manner that is dangerous, is prohibited.
+- The speed limit on campus is 15 miles per hour. - Parking on campus roads, behind and beside the residence halls, in loading zones, on walkways, or on grassed areas is prohibited at all times.
+Vehicles parked in these areas will be towed away at the owner's expense without notice. - Motor vehicles must not be left on campus during vacations without making special arrangements with the Safety and Security Department between the hours of 8:00 a.m. and 4:00 p.m., Monday - Friday. - Excessive noise by vehicles or its occupants, or otherwise operating in a manner that is dangerous, is prohibited.